nicm42/100-days-of-code/log.md

 Thoughts: It wasn't as bad as I first thought when I abandoned it, and didn't need much work to finish it off.

 Link to work: https://github.com/nicm42/the-bill-and-doctor-who

+Day 18: 18th March 2019
+Progress: Did some of the Basic Algorithm Scripting challenges on freeCodeCamp.

+Thoughts: They aren't much harder than anything else I've done, but have been good for getting stuff in my head.

+Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42